Woman accused in deadly I-25 crash makes first court appearance

 Court records indicate authorities have since refiled those cases, charging Jaramillo with unlawful taking of a motor vehicle, possession of stolen vehicles, aggravated fleeing and drug possession.

-Documents filed in Santa Fe Magistrate Court indicate New Mexico State Police sought and obtained a search warrant for Jaramillo's Gmail account Friday.
+Documents filed in Santa Fe Magistrate Court indicate New Mexico State Police sought and obtained a search warrant for Jaramillo's email account Friday.

 The hope is the account could provide information about who she might have been in contact with during the chase, and beforehand when she is alleged to have convinced a third party to call 911 by telling the person she was being held against her will by a man with a knife, according to an affidavit for the search warrant.